 |Forms a surface barrier||Yes||No||Yes|

-FAQHow often would I need to maintain an Osmo finish?
+How often to I need to reapply Osmo finish?